AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to Get Started in AstarBase.md

     external view
     returns (bool);
 ```

-This one checks if the given address was registered in AstarBase.
+This code snippet checks if the given address was registered in AstarBase.

 ```jsx
 function checkStakerStatus(address evmAddress)
     external view
     returns (uint128);
 ```

-This one checks if pair of addresses (ss58, evm) is an active staker in dApps-staking and returns staked amount
+This code snippet checks if the pair of addresses (SS58 & EVM) is an active staker in dApps Staking and returns the staked amount.

 ```jsx
 function checkStakerStatusOnContract(address evmAddress, address stakingContract)
     external view
     returns (uint128);
 ```

-The one above checks if pair of addresses (ss58, evm) is an active staker in dApps-staking on the specified contract and returns staked amount.
+This code snippet checks if the pair of addresses (SS58 & EVM) is an active staker in dApps Staking on the specified contract and returns the staked amount.

 ## Create a simple dApp using AstarBase

 We will work on a simple “Hello World” dApp which has a simple frontend to show a practical use case of AstarBase.

-Our app checks if certain user is a registered user in AstarBase.
-One application of this would be to pick a loyal user so that ERC20 airdrop can be made to only those loyal users.
+Our showcase checks if certain user is a registered user in AstarBase.
+One application of this would be to pick a loyal user.

-### Step1:
+### Step 1:
 First, we will create a simple front end.
 In this example, we use React.js by running the command below.

 ```bash